 These are my TOP 5

 - Test the water

 - Check town for permits on renovations

 When it comes to a water test I don’t hold back.
 I recommend doing the best tests that you’re home Inspector can do.
 In New Hampshire, we have high radon so I always suggest having that test done as well.

 You would be surprised at how many people don’t really worry about the water.
 I have drilled many wells as a builder and I can tell you the water can change within a year.
 I had one well that had great water and a year later it was full of arsenic and iron.

 It can also be very expensive to treat different things in the water. if you’re going to do an air system to mitigate radon in the water those systems can run anywhere between 5k – 10k.

-I can’t tell you the amount of times I’m at an inspection and I ask the buyer if they are getting an inspection done of the septic system.
+I can’t tell you the number of times I’m at an inspection and I ask the buyer if they are getting an inspection done of the septic system.
 The answer to this question a lot of the time is “the sellers told me they’ve already had it pumped”.
-The difference between a septic being pumped and an actual inspection are two different things.
+The difference between septic being pumped and an actual inspection are two different things.

 I don’t do septic inspections but I’m typically there during one.
 I’m shocked to see how many of them are not in working order!

 Septic systems don’t last forever, and some of the systems that have been put in New Hampshire, like the Enviro septic system don’t last long.
 The days of the old pipe and stone septic that lasted 30 plus years is no longer.
 It’s pretty rare to find one of these that’s a newer system.